fusioncharts/dev_centre_docs/fusiontime/fusiontime-data-engine/overview.md

 In the above code:

 - `data` is the variable in which the data array is saved.
-- Each row in the data array corresponds to a row in the `DataTable` and each element in a row are represented by each object of the `schema`.
+- Each row in the data array corresponds to a row in the `DataTable` and each element in a row are represented by an object of the `schema`.
 The values in each row of the array represents the following:
-  _ The name of the Country.
+  _ The name of the country.
-  _ Time according to the format \* Total Sales amount
+  _ Time according to the format \* total sales amount

-Next, we will discuss the different operators which you can apply to the `DataTable`.
+Next, we will discuss the different operators you can apply to the `DataTable`.